Most Expensive New Canaan Neighborhoods

 New Canaan is a decidedly white-collar town, with fully 94.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Canaan is a town of managers, sales and office workers and professionals.
 There are especially a lot of people living in New Canaan who work in management occupations (22.95%), sales jobs (17.85%) and business and financial occupations (14.72%).

-A relatively large number of people in New Canaan telecommute to their jobs.
-Overall, about 11.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.62% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-New Canaan is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, New Canaan is a great place for families with children to consider.
+First of all, many other families with children live here, making New Canaan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, New Canaan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Canaan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In New Canaan, however, the average commute to work is quite long.
 On average, people spend 32.38 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.